Skip to main content

 graphics2 positive mentions

-• The tutorial is inadequate, making it difficult for players to understand the game mechanics.
+• The interface and tutorial are poor, making it difficult to understand the game mechanics and enjoy the gameplay.

 • gameplay